March 2009 tornado outbreak sequence: Meteorological synopsis

 On March 28, a strong 997 millibar upper-level low pressure area located over Oklahoma was forecast to produce widespread thunderstorms, with a moderate risk of severe weather in most of northern Louisiana, much of Mississippi, and southern Arkansas.
 A warm front was likely to develop along the leading edge of the system, allowing for atmospheric instability, a necessary component of severe thunderstorms.
 In areas farther north, relatively cool temperatures were anticipated to limit convective activity but very strong dynamics in the area would allow storms to develop.
 This would allow a thunderstorm which became separated from the main squall line to become severe and possibly tornadic.
 Later in the day, the Storm Prediction Center (SPC) issued a slight risk for a large area which encompassed much of the Southeast United States.
-Tornadic activity was less imminent due to lower due points but strong wind shear was able to provide fuel for severe storms.
+Tornadic activity was less imminent due to lower dew points but strong wind shear was able to provide fuel for severe storms.

 More tornadoes occurred on March 28, as they affected Tennessee and Kentucky during the afternoon.
 A supercell that tracked through three different counties in western areas of Kentucky produced two tornadoes.
 One of them was an EF3 tornado that destroyed six homes, caused major damage to 10 homes and minor damage to 60 homes and businesses in Corydon.
 In Tennessee, an EF1 tornado caused damage to several businesses in Murfreesboro, including the local Boys and Girls Club and a shopping plaza, which was heavily damaged.
 Another EF1 tornado destroyed a modular home and damaged three other homes in Ashland City.

 Severe thunderstorms caused widespread damage throughout Pennsylvania on March 29.
 An EF1 tornado was produced in Lancaster County, damaging 238 structures across a path of 10 mi from Lititz to Denver, most of which were 200 homes that were damaged by hail.
 Thirty barns suffered moderate damage, one barn sustained major damage, six trailer homes were destroyed with two others suffering major damage.
 Three people were injured by the tornado, which altogether cost an estimated $3 million in damage.